flaming-cl/flaming-cl.github.io/source/_posts/simple-ideas-about-React-Concurrent-mode.md

 ![calls](https://user-images.githubusercontent.com/51183663/217071662-a89bd48e-beb5-4a82-ab62-7f36f7ab15fe.png)

 React does the same thing.
-It can pause a less prioritized rendering task and yield to more urgent tasks, such as keyboard events which need immediate responds.
+It can pause a less prioritized rendering task and yield to more urgent tasks, such as keyboard events.
+This is implemented as concurrent features since React 18.
 ### Can you give some examples about React concurrent features?
 Concurrent features: startTransition(), useTransition(), useDeferredValue() By using the above APIs, you are telling React to give lower priority to things you put in them.